Gets or sets security information for the current HTTP request.

 Assembly: System.Web (in System.Web.dll)

-The following example shows how to access properties about the current user through the property.
+The following example shows how to access properties of the current user through theproperty.
 Those properties are used to set the title of the Web page.

 If the application uses Windows authentication, the user name includes the domain.
 For example, the page title would be “Home page for DOMAIN\username”.

 Available since 1.1